In Uncertain Times, a Systemic Approach to Innovation Is EssentialPosted on February 28, 2022

 Need some help finding the perfect program for your career path?
 Take ten minutes out of your day and chat with one of our advisers today.

-Lee-Anne McAlear is the program director for Schulich ExecEd’s Centre of Excellence in Applied Innovation Leadership.
+Lee-Anne McAlear is the program director for Schulich ExecEd’s Masters Certificate in Innovation Leadership.